-At the end of FY 2023, we identified the areas of Awardee Stewardship; Financial Management; Human Capital; Information Technology; and Diversity, Equity, Inclusion, & Accessibility as the top management and performance challenges for the NEA.
-Following is a discussion of each challenge area.
+At the end of FY 2024, we identified the areas of Recipient Stewardship; Financial Management; Human Capital; Information Technology; and Diversity, Equity, Inclusion, & Accessibility as the top management and performance challenges for the NEA.
+Following is a brief discussion of each challenge area.

-Awardee Stewardship
+Recipient Stewardship

-The NEA Grants and Program Management Offices face the challenge, along with the rest of the Federal government grant making community, to issue grants and help awardees fully implement and comply with the requirements of 2 CFR Part 200: Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance).
-This challenge includes helping awardees comply with NEA General Terms and Conditions for awards.
+The NEA Grants and Program Management Offices face the challenge, along with the rest of the Federal government grantmaking community, to issue awards and help recipients fully implement and comply with the requirements of 2 CFR Part 200: Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance).
+This challenge includes helping to ensure recipients comply with NEA General Terms and Conditions for awards.

-Notwithstanding the NEA's success in awarding grants in a timely manner and in responding to our recommendations to improve awardee compliance with regulations, our audits continue to identify awardees that have not fully complied with Federal award requirements.
-These awardees are typically identified for audit through our risk based annual audit planning process, hotline allegations/complaints, and referrals from the NEA offices.
-OIG audits continue to identify findings that awardees are failing to:
+Notwithstanding the NEA's success in issuing awards in a timely manner and in responding to our recommendations to improve recipient compliance with regulations, our audits continue to identify recipients that have not fully complied with Federal award requirements.
+These recipients are typically identified for audit through our risk based annual audit planning process, hotline allegations/complaints, and referrals from the NEA offices.
+OIG audits continue to identify findings that recipients are failing to:

 - 1. Ensure that contractors and sub-award recipients have not been debarred or suspended from receiving Federal assistance prior to awarding them Federal funds; - 2.
 Put in place complete written policies and procedures for managing Federal awards; - 3.
 Report actual, allowable, and allocable costs on Federal Financial Reports; and - 4.
-Maintain supporting documentation for all costs charged to NEA grants.
+Maintain supporting documentation for all costs charged to NEA awards.

-We acknowledge and encourage the NEA's continuous efforts to identify ways to improve awardee compliance with Federal requirements.
-For instance, in FY 2021 the NEA Grants Office and the OIG participated in a webinar for State Arts Agencies and Regional Arts Organizations, designed to help them better understand the grant audit process and how to increase compliance with Federal grant management requirements.
-In FY 2022, the Grants Office offered webinars specific to the use of American Rescue Plan (ARP) funding for subgrantees.
-Technical assistance webinars were also conducted for direct ARP awardees and Local Arts Agencies that received ARP funding for subgranting activity.
-During FY 2022, the NEA Grants Office began providing annual refresher training on allowable costs to NEA staff and awardees, and began developing web-based tools to assist awardees in complying with grant management requirements.
+We acknowledge and encourage the NEA's continuous efforts to identify ways to improve recipient compliance with Federal requirements.
+For instance, in FY 2021 the NEA Grants Office and the OIG participated in a webinar for State Arts Agencies and Regional Arts Organizations, designed to help them better understand the award audit process and how to increase compliance with Federal award management requirements.
+In FY 2022, the Grants Office offered webinars specific to the use of American Rescue Plan (ARP) funding for subrecipients.
+Technical assistance webinars were also conducted for direct ARP recipients and Local Arts Agencies that received ARP funding for subaward activity.
+During FY 2022 and continuing through FY 2024, the NEA Grants Office provided refresher training on allowable costs to NEA staff and recipients, provided web-based tools, and updated award policy and procedures to assist recipients in complying with award management requirements.

-Continued refresher training, development and implementation of web-based tools and technical assistance by the NEA, and the results of our audits will help to improve awardee compliance with grant requirements.
+Continued refresher training, development and implementation of web-based tools and technical assistance by the NEA, and the results of our audits will help to continuously improve recipient compliance with award requirements.
 As grantmaking is a major part of the NEA mission, this area will continue to be an important challenge, particularly as the NEA more fully funds projects that strengthen the arts ecosystem and increases the size of the overall average award to have a greater impact in communities across the country.
 Also increasing this important challenge is that Presidential Executive Orders continue to assign leading roles to the NEA and the National Endowment for Humanities to partner with other Federal, public, and private entities increasing the focus of NEA support and initiatives to help respond to the Nation's challenges.